AutodeskGames/stingray-docs/source/sdk_help/extensibility_options.md

 -	Engine plug-ins can also add new functions to the engine's Lua environment, so that the project's gameplay logic and/or editor plug-ins can call out to the C code of the engine plug-in to make stuff happen.

 -	Engine plug-ins can also contain C implementations for custom Flow nodes.
 (Note that these C implementations also have to be accompanied in the project by data descriptions for the new nodes.
-See TODO:link.)
+See ~{ Create Custom Flow Nodes }~.)

 For more information on how to extend the engine in a plug-in, see ~{ Extend the Engine }~.